-Do you know you need an emergency GO BAG but need a list to put one together?
+Do you know you need an emergency GO BAG but don’t have a list to put one together?
 We got caught in the backcountry without access to some important essentials when we rolled our truck camper one summer.
 Our lesson learned is to keep BUG OUT BAGS ready in the vehicle WITH us.
 For instance, our 1st Aid Kit was packed in our truck bed toolbox where I thought it was handy, but in the accident, our truck landed laying on top of the boxes where we couldn’t get to what was inside.
 Now, we also keep a fire extinguisher in the cab behind the back seat rather than in the outside toolbox.

 Pack your bags for easy access

-Despite having the essentials with us, we could not get to all of it.
+Despite having the essentials with us, we could not get to all of them.
 I’ve created a list to pack these emergency items to be readily accessible if you have to stay with your disabled vehicle or to keep lightweight backpacks ready in case you must hike out.

 Water is heavy (just over 8 pounds per gallon), but also is the most important thing to carry.
 I try to keep our packs at less than 20 pounds.
 Your packed backpacks and other essentials can be stored in a plastic bin ready to go in your vehicle.
 We always have a couple of gallon containers inside the vehicle with us which can be used to fill hydration bladders or smaller bottles.